Eliav2/how-react-hooks-work/README.md

 - [hashnode](https://eliav2.hashnode.dev/how-react-hooks-work-in-depth)
 - [reddit](https://www.reddit.com/r/reactjs/comments/n3uijq/how_react_hooks_work_in_depth/)

-For best readability and for most updated version please read from [Home page](https://eliav2.github.io/how-react-hooks-work/).
+For best readability and for most updated version I would strongly recommend read from [Home page](https://eliav2.github.io/how-react-hooks-work/).
 Comments and questions can be left on your preferred platform.

 ## Definitions